madhug-nadig/articles/_posts/2017-11-23-implementing-genetic-algorithms-from-scratch-in-python-machine-learning.md

 ### How Genetic Algorithms work

-In the [previous post, I have explained the concepts of genetic algorithms and how they work with an example](http://madhugnadig.com/articles/machine-learning/2017/11/04/understanding-genetic-algorithms-and-with-an-example-machine-learning.html), it is recommended for the reader to go through the post before and getting familiar with the concept before hands-on implementation.
+In the [previous post, I have explained the concepts of genetic algorithms and how they work with an example](http://madhugnadig.com/articles/machine-learning/2017/11/04/understanding-genetic-algorithms-and-with-an-example-machine-learning.html), it is recommended for the reader to go through the post and get familiar with the concept before hands-on implementation.

 # Implementing Genetic Algorithm From Scratch